Kellswork/agirl.codes/posts/complete-guide-build-react-form-with-useState-hook.md

 Now that we have a simple form being rendered on the browser, we are going to convert the form input state to be controlled by React.
 By default, forms handle their own state.
 Converting the form to a controlled state is telling React to take over the form state from the browser with the following ways;

-- Create a `state` object that will be used to store the form data.
-This form state will be handled by React using the `useState` hook.
+- Creating a `state` object to store the form data.
+React uses the `useState hook` to handle the form state.
 - Add the `value` property to the form, and assign it to the `state` object properties.
 - Add an `onChange event listener` function to handle updating the form state.